gmoraleda/moraleda.info/_posts/2020-11-17-baby-watch.md

 I don't want to remove it every time I go on my knees and start playing with her, but the moment that the watch detects a wrist movement and activates, Lola goes to it like bees to honey.

 I'm amazed by how fast she got the swiping gesture.
-She swipes throw menus with her tiny fingers, messing with various apps... it is fun but I'm also a bit concern that she is going to delete some important appointment or challenge my colleagues in the Workouts app.
+She swipes through the menus with her tiny fingers, messing with various apps... it is fun but I'm also a bit concern that she is going to delete some important appointment or challenge my colleagues in the Workouts app.
 Don't want them to be embarrassed 😜

 ## The solution